Nickie Quaid

-Nicholas Quaid (born 12 June 1989) is an Irish hurler who plays as a goalkeeper for club side Effin and at inter-county level with the Limerick senior hurling team.
+Nicholas Quaid (born 12 June 1989) is an Irish hurler.
+At club level, he plays with Effin and at inter-county level with the Limerick senior hurling team.
+Quaid is the most decorated Limerick player of all time.

 Early life

 Quaid was born in Effin, County Limerick, the middle child of three sons born to Tommy Quaid and Breda Grace.
 His father was an All-Ireland runner-up with Limerick as a goalkeeper in 1980.
 His grandfather, Jack Quaid, won a Munster Championship medal in 1955, while his cousin, Joe Quaid, was the All-Ireland runner-up goalkeeper in 1994 and 1996.

 Playing career

 University

 During his studies at the Institute of Technology, Tralee, Quaid became involved with the institute's senior hurling team.
 On 26 February 2011, he was at midfield when Tralee IT defeated Institute of Technology, Carlow by 1-17 to 1-15 in the final of the Ryan Cup.

 Club

 Quaid joined the Effin club at a young age and played in all grades at juvenile and underage levels before joining the club's junior team.
 On 31 October 2010, Quaid won a Limerick Junior Championship medal following Effin's 1-16 to 1-10 defeat of St. Kieran's.

 As a member of divisional side Emmets, Quaid was at midfield when the team was defeated by Kilmallock in the Limerick Senior Championship final on 3 October 2010.

 On 25 September 2011, Quaid was at centre-back when Effin defeated Ballybrown in the final of the Limerick Intermediate Championship.
 His display in the subsequent 0-14 to 0-11 defeat of Ballyduff in the Munster final earned Quaid particular praise in the media.